malimaliao/Synology-DLM-for-TPB_TreasureShip/README.md

 * Download the [TPB_TreasureShip.dlm];
 * Open your Synology Download Station, and in Download Station, click the button for Setting;
 * In Setting page, click [BT Search tab] > [Add]
-* Specify the path of your .dlm file and click [Add to add the search engine into the list.
+* Specify the path of your .dlm file and click [Add] to add the search engine into the list.
 * The search module is added into the list.
-Click OK to confirm.
-Now you can search torrents with the newly added search engine.
+Click [OK] to confirm.
+* Enjoy!

 ##### update